Which one to use?

 What makes the soil healthy?
 Fertilizers and manures, but what are they and how to use them?
 And primarily what is the difference between fertilizers and manures?

-Here is a small guide to what are fertilizers and manures.
+Here is a small guide to what are fertilizers and manures are and the differences between manure and fertilizers

 What are fertilizers?

 A natural or chemical substance mixed with the soil or put up on the land to make plants grow better.
 It can be in a solid, liquid or powdered form.
 The fertilizers carry nutrients that can help a plant to grow in a better and healthy way.
-There are two types offertilizers.
+There are various uses of fertilizers and two types of fertilizers.

 Natural Fertilizers are also known as Organic Fertilizersthat are obtained through various wild existing things.
 There are multiple examples of natural fertilizers.
 A few of them are: